ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/README.md

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/5dbfa8ca-365a-4024-b9e1-426995d56d17)

 *For 15x15 puzzles, there was a strong negative correlation (r= -0.56) between GMST and # Answers.
 More answers typically means shorter answers (see correlation matrices above), and shorter answers tend to be be more common/easier answers.
 This trend is apparent within several of the more difficult puzzle days, especially Sat.
-The density plot for this feature also demonstrates that the toughest puzzle days (Fri and Sat) tend to have the fewest answers.*
+The FDP for this feature also demonstrates that the toughest puzzle days (Fri and Sat) tend to have the fewest answers.*

 **Figure 8.
 Open Squares**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/72956055-a1b1-4940-9475-6e8359c629ed)
 *For 15x15 puzzles, there was a strong positive correlation (r= 0.59) between GMST and # Open Squares. # Open Squares is a proprietary measure of XWord Info that counts white squares that are not bordered by black squares.
 More of these squares is strongly positively correlated to Average Answer Length, so it makes sense that more Open Squares is positively correlated with solve times.
 Interestingly, the correlation of this feature with solve time can be seen with at least moderate strength across all puzzle days.
-The density plot shows that the most difficult puzzle days (Fri and Sat) have a rightward shift in # Open Squares relative to the easier 15x15 puzzle days.*
+The FDP shows that the most difficult puzzle days (Fri and Sat) have a rightward shift in # Open Squares relative to the easier 15x15 puzzle days.*

 **Figure 9.
 Black Squares**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/d9599597-cc34-4f31-acb5-6d0d39fa18ee)
 *For 15x15 puzzles, there was a moderately strong negative correlation (r= -0.39) between GMST and # Black Squares.
 No surpise here, since this relationship is essentially the opposite of that between GMST and Open Squares (more black squares = shorter answers = easier answers).
-As with Open Squares, the trend is very apparent within each of the later week puzzle days and Fri and Sat are prominently shifted away from the earlier week puzzle days in the feature distribution plot.*
+As with Open Squares, the trend is very apparent within each of the later week puzzle days and Fri and Sat are prominently shifted away from the earlier week puzzle days in the FDP.*

 **Figure 10.
 Average Answer Length**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/79fad870-1e75-4fe1-9900-daf2a85ca1af)
 *For 15x15 puzzles, there was a strong positive correlation (r= 0.67) between GMST and Average Word Length.
 This finding is consistent with the previous grid feature relationships with GMST, as longer answers means more multiword, relatively-rare answers.
-The trend is very apparent within each of the puzzle days, and perhaps moreso than any other puzzle feature the sequence in peaks of puzzle day distributions in the density plot tracks with that in mean solve time by puzzle day.
+The trend is very apparent within each of the puzzle days, and perhaps moreso than any other puzzle feature the sequence in peaks of puzzle day distributions in the FDP tracks with that in mean solve time by puzzle day.
 Perhaps this is an indication that this feature will be highly predictive of solve time in the modeling phase*

 **Figure 11.
 Cheater Squares**